In Their Words: Stories from Young Maasai

 About the Author

 A native of the Maasai Mara, Amos Kipeen is a lifelong conservationist and an activist for education and community empowerment.
-Amos is a board member of OliveSeed and manages OliveSeed projects in Kenya, He is also the founder and CEO of Mara Discovery Community & Empowerment Centre and program manager for Basecamp Foundation Kenya in the Mara.
+Amos is a board member of OliveSeed and the director of OliveSeed projects in Kenya.
+He is also the founder and CEO of Mara Discovery Community & Empowerment Centre and program manager for Basecamp Foundation Kenya in the Mara.